 Fact: Perhaps your biggest fear is for fear of losing control, or blacking out during one of your anxiety panic attacks, however, that is an unfound phenomenon with anxiety attacks.
 When you “blackout,” or faint, your body’s blood pressure is dropping, which does not happen during a panic attack.
 A panic attack is characterized by a sudden increase in heart rate and blood pressure, causing your senses to heighten and be aroused.
 So, although you may feel so awful that you may as well pass out during an anxiety attack, it actually can’t happen.

-Anxiety treatments from our Houston counselors include helping you realize that you attack is more psychological than it is physical.
+Anxiety treatments from our counselors include helping you realize that you attack is more psychological than it is physical.
 Most clients that have panic attacks can work out their anxiety triggers, but some may develop panic disorders if they persevere with their fears of potential panic attacks in the future.
-It is a toxic cycle that definitely needs the professional help in anxiety treatment from Houston’s Grief Recovery Center.
+It is a toxic cycle that definitely needs the professional help in anxiety treatment from Grief Recovery Center in Houston, TX.

 Myth 4: For your anxiety treatment with our therapists to work, you should avoid any environments or situations that may cause you to stress.